thunder-project/thunder/python/doc/install_ec2.rst

 	thunder-ec2 -k mykey -i ~/mykey.pem login <cluster-name> --ssh-port-forwarding <local_port>:8888

-A typical choice for <local_port> is 8888 as well.
+A typical choice for <local_port> is 8888.
 However, you may need to choose another port if, for example, port 8888 is already in use by another process.

 If this is the first time you are logging in to your cluster, you must run a script that configures iPython notebook to run in SSH tunnel mode.
 Type: